A Glug of Oil

 Author: Jan Bennett

-Kung Pao Chicken is tongue-tingling spicy hot.
-If you like spicy food you will absolutely love this.
+Kung Pao Chicken is spicy hot and tongue-tingling; if you like spicy food you will love this!

 Ingredients

-• 5 whole dried red chillies - deseeded and cut into strips (best to use scissors)
+• 6-8 whole dried red chillies - deseeded and cut into strips

 • ½ green bell pepper - cut into bite-sized cubes